apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-local-host.md

 Cluster "mycluster" has been CREATED!
 ```

-You can find the user guide of the playground under the installation success tip.
+You can find the Playground user guide under the installation success tip.
 View this guide again by running `kbcli playground guide`.
 ```
 1. Basic commands for cluster: